Radio vs. the Martians! Commentary Track – Star Wars: Episode I – The Phantom Menace

 Every generation has a legend.
 Every journey has a first step.
 Every saga has a beginning.

 Now this is podcasting!
-This Christmas Eve, we’re back with a gift, exclusive for our Patreon supporters!
+This Christmas Eve, we’re back with a gift!

 In our first Retcon vs. the Martians!, Casey has ambushed Mike with an impromptu commentary track screening of George Lucas’ much-maligned science fantasy prequel that has been talked to death on every podcast and YouTube channel for the better part of two decades, Star Wars: Episode I – The Phantom Menace!